-The fall and rise of Radamel Falcao
+EXCLUSIVE: The fall and rise of Radamel Falcao

 "For me, it was like this: I didn't let that moment pass without gaining something for my life."

-Falcao tells CNN he received a number of lucrative offers from the Chinese Super League in the winter transfer window due, but turned them down due to unfinished business in Europe.
+Falcao tells CNN he received a number of lucrative offers from the Chinese Super League in the winter transfer window, but turned them down due to unfinished business in Europe.

 "I have some goals in that I'd like to achieve and I hope to achieve them," says Falcao.